bloomberg/memray/docs/sampling.rst

-As is customary in this method, an optimization here is that if a given allocation is bigger than the average ammount of bytes we need to wait until the next sample, we take it directly as is very likely that we are going to sample it at least once.
+As is customary in this method, an optimization here is that if a given allocation is bigger than the average ammount of bytes we need to wait until the next sample, we take it directly as it's very likely that we are going to sample it at least once.

 This process is entirely dependent on the probability of sampling a single byte in